Croatia Digital Nomad Visa Guide (2024)

 Do I need to book or rent a place in Croatia as part of the visa application?

 For proof of accommodation, you need to provide the authorities with a valid Croatian address.
-At first, the address can be:
+The address can be:

 The address is a necessity because, based on your address, you’ll be assigned to a local police station that has jurisdiction of the area.
 They will be in charge of processing your application on a local level.